Expedition Everest: Queue

+Expedition Everest was the only ride at Animal Kingdom to utilize a single rider line.

-The attraction features a stand-by, Lightning Lane, and a single-rider line.
+The attraction features a stand-by and Lightning Lane line.
+Expedition Everest also had a Single rider that ceased operation on September 21 2026.
 The queue starts at the office of the fictional "Himalayan Escapes" travel agency, progressing to a replica temple with little holy figures.
 Visitors next enter a tea garden, followed by a room with equipment from a successful expedition, and then the "Yeti Museum", which contains information on the Yeti and a moulding of a Yeti footprint.
 There are also about 8,000 artifacts brought from the Nepal trip in the museum.
 The single-rider line skips all of the exhibits.